faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 The minimum granularity of allocation on the heap is 16 bytes (an implementation detail we are not to rely upon).
 This means a small overshoot can sometimes go undetected when we are accidentally overwriting past the number of bytes we have allocated.

 When memory is allocated, it is placed into a Virtual\index{memory!virtual} Memory region.
 There are virtual memory regions for allocations of approximately the same size.
-For example, we have regions `MALLOC_LARGE`, `MALLOC_SMALL`, `MALLOC_TINY`.
+For example, we have regions `MALLOC_LARGE`, `MALLOC_SMALL`, and `MALLOC_TINY`.
 This strategy tends to reduce the amount of fragmentation of memory.
 Furthermore, there is a region for storing the bytes of an image, the "CG image" region.
 This allows the system to optimize the performance of the system.

-The hard part about memory allocation errors is that the symptoms can be confusing because adjacent memory might be used to different purposes, so one logical area of the system can interfere with an unrelated area of the system.
-Furthermore, there can be a delay (or latency) so the problem is discovered much after the problem was introduced.
+The hard part about memory allocation errors is that the symptoms can be confusing because adjacent memory might be used for different purposes, so one logical area of the system can interfere with an unrelated area of the system.
+Furthermore, there can be a delay (or latency) so the problem is discovered much later than when the problem was introduced.

 ## Address Sanitizer

 A very powerful tool can assist with memory diagnostics, called the Address Sanitizer.
 (See @asanchecker)

-It requires us to recompile our code with the Schema setting for Address Sanitizer set:
+It requires us to recompile our code with the Scheme setting for Address Sanitizer set:

 ![](screenshots/diagnostic_santizer_setting.png)